ginsm/mc-spawn/README.md

 # spawn

-This is my first Minecaft DataPack; I started learning how to create them last night.
-It's a bit different being unable to utilize variables easily and has challenged me to think outside the box.
+This is my first Minecaft DataPack; I began learning how to create them last night.
+It's a bit different being unable to utilize variables easily and has challenged me to think outside the box thus far.

-So far the creation of spawn and a rudimentary teleportation has been created.
-I still need to ~~add multi-dimensional teleportation~~ and the ability to create a protection radius around the spawn.

-The protection will set any player's gamemode to `adventure` upon entering the given radius.
+I have most of the features implemented but this is still largely a work-in-progress.

+## Todo

+- [x] load
+  - [x] init
+- [x] spawn:set
+  - [x] spawn:scripts/getcoords
+  - [x] Prevent setting spawn outside of overworld
+- [x] spawn:scripts/teleport
+  - [x] Multidimensional Teleport
+- [ ] spawn:protect